Brad Larsen

-Brad Larsen (born June 28, 1977) is a Canadian professional ice hockey coach and former player.
-He is the current head coach of the Columbus Blue Jackets of the National Hockey League (NHL).
-Before coaching, he played in the NHL with the Colorado Avalanche and the Atlanta Thrashers between 1998 and 2008.
-He is the former head coach of the Springfield Falcons of the American Hockey League (AHL).
+Brad Larsen (born June 28, 1977) is a Canadian professional ice hockey coach and former player who is an assistant coach for the Calgary Flames of the National Hockey League (NHL).

+Before coaching, he played eight seasons in the NHL with the Colorado Avalanche and the Atlanta Thrashers.
+He is the former head coach of the Columbus Blue Jackets and the Springfield Falcons of the American Hockey League (AHL).